yhsanave/tournament-overlay/README.md

 Save the executable in wherever you want the files to be and run it.
 It will create a folder called `TourneyOverlay` in the same directory.

-Next, create a text element in your streaming software which reads from a file for each value you want to use and point them to the corresponding file (see below)
+Create a text element in your streaming software for each value you want to use and set it to read from the corresponding file (see below).

 ---